-OECD Due Diligence guidelines recommend that companies know the context of conflict-affected or high-risk areas by studying relevant information relating to extraction and its impact on conflict, human rights or environmental harm in the country of potential origin.
-To gather some feedback on environmental impact, we sought to find out specifically if deforestation, bush meat consumption, use of mercury and pollution of waterways were primary environmental concerns in mining areas.
+OECD Due Diligence guidelines make clear that when companies are working in conflict-affected regions they need to know the context by studying relevant information relating to extraction and its impact on conflict, human rights or environmental harm in the country of potential origin.
+The complication in a place like eastern Congo is that there is a paucity of reliable information on environmental concerns in part because the conflict in the region has ebbed and flowed for two decades thereby pushing humanitarian matters to the forefront of the development agenda.
+To address some of this lack of information, we sought to find out specifically if deforestation, bush meat consumption, use of mercury and pollution of waterways were primary environmental concerns in mining areas.

-Our findings show that just over half of respondents (55 percent) view deforestation and/or bush meat consumption as environmental concerns in their local areas (N = 279), with a slightly larger proportion of respondents reporting these environmental impacts in DDP zones (56 percent) than in non-DDP zones (48 percent, see Table 24).
+Our findings show that just over half of respondents (55 percent) view deforestation and/or bush meat consumption as the main environmental concerns in their local areas (N = 279), with a slightly larger proportion of respondents reporting these environmental impacts in DDL zones (56 percent) than in non-DDL zones (48 percent) (see Table 24).
 This may point to the increasing encroachment of mining and other economic activities on woodland and uninhabited areas.

-Additionally, because the use of mercury is specifically associated with gold mining areas, we observed that 55 percent of the respondents reported the use of mercury and/or pollution of waterways as an important concern (N = 276).
-A slightly larger proportion of respondents reported mercury use in DDP zones (57 percent) compared to non-DDP zones (48 percent, see Table 24).
-Further study is needed to understand the causes of these environmental issues and ways to reduce their impact in mining areas.
+Additionally, because use of mercury is specifically associated with gold mining areas, we observed that 55 percent of the respondents reported the use of mercury and/or pollution of waterways as an important concern (N = 276), with also here a slightly larger proportion of respondents in DDL zones (57 percent), than in non-DDL zones (48 percent) (see Table 24).
+Further study is urgently needed to understand the actual causes of these environmental issues and the ways of reducing their impact in each mine zone.